lm185/go-game/README.md

 ## Currently beeing worked on
 - [ ] Implement it as a Spring Boot Website
-  - Board Graphic will be bsed on [this repository](https://github.com/jokkebk/jgoboard)
+  - Board Graphic will be using [this repository](https://github.com/jokkebk/jgoboard)
 - [ ] Connect it to a persistent database and allow users to create accounts